 You may submit any pertinent documentation as evidence and you will be afforded the opportunity to present your own witnesses and cross-examine any witnesses presented by the State.

-You, or any witness you may need, may request to appear by telephone.
+You, or any witness you may need, may request to appear by telephone or online.
 Please make this request at least 5 business days prior to the hearing date so that arrangements can be made, if approved by the Director.

 The Director will provide a written decision within 30 days of the date of the hearing.
 The decision will be sent to you via certified mail or, if an email address is provided, via email.

 An order issued by the Director may be appealed.
 You may request a re-hearing/review by the Director.
 If the re-hearing/review is not granted, or if the Director upholds the previous decision, you may then request review by the Commission.